ZZU-ACM-Lab/zzuacm/content/authors/王帅兵/_index.md

 ---
 # Display name
-title: Yunpeng Wu
+title: Shuaibing Wang

-# Full Name (for SEO)
+# Full name (for SEO)
-first_name: Yunpeng
+first_name: Shuaibing
-last_name: Wu
+last_name: Wang

-# 排序id使用毕业年份 注意修改
-sortid: 9999
+sortid: 2021

+# Username (this should match the folder name)
+authors:
+  - 王帅兵

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: Coach
+role: >+
+  Graduation year: 2021 <br>
+  To: Fudan University

 # Organizations/Affiliations
 organizations: